 Along with the near-term benefits of increased energy efficiency to your home’s comfort and electricity bills, making energy efficiency a priority in your renovation plans may also add to your home’s value.
 With a growing emphasis on environmental consciousness, energy-efficient homes are becoming increasingly popular.

 Not only will building or renovating an energy-efficient home help reduce utility bills and maintenance expenses, but this can also provide many other benefits, including improved quality of life and enhanced in-home comfort, such as being able to control your home’s temperature, lights and sound with smart technology.

 So, which energy-efficiency renovations make sense for you?
 Here are some upgrades with the biggest bang for your buck that will have both short- and long-term benefits.

 Insulation limits the heat transfer between the inside and outside of your home, which makes it critical to increasing the comfort of any home.
 A well-insulated house, including basements and attics, will also help cut your energy costs.

 As you explore insulation options, you’ll want to keep an eye on the R-value which tells you how effective the insulation is.
 The R-value is measured by the thickness of the material and how well it limits heat transfer.
 The higher the R-value, the better the resistance to heat loss (and the better the savings too).

-Before moving forward with insulation, you should reach out to a certified energy advisor (CEA) or try NRCan’s easy-to-use Chatbot to get a professional opinion on your needs.
+Before moving forward with insulation, you should reach out to a certified energy advisor (CEA).

 A CEA can help you determine what type of insulation is right for your home.
 The advisor can also provide an estimate of how much insulation you’ll need and where to put it.
 This will help ensure you are well informed before you buy.